Uniswap/docs/docs/sdk/v3/guides/liquidity/01-minting-position.md

 ```

 The effect of the transaction is to mint a new Position NFT.
 We should see a new position with liquidity in our list of positions.

+## Next Steps

+Once you have minted a position, our next guide ([Adding and Removing Liquidity](./02-modifying-position.md)) will demonstrate how you can add and remove liquidity from that minted position!